klu428/Traveling-Salesman-Heuristic/README.md

 # Traveling Salesman Heuristic

-This program is a heuristic for solving the Traveling Salesman Problem.
+This program is a heuristic for solving the Traveling Salesman Problem where distances form a metric space.
 For explanation please read about the problem on Wikipedia: https://en.wikipedia.org/wiki/Traveling_salesman_problem.

 ## Christofides Algorithm